Chart Color Schemes

 Housing

-Brooklyn displays a diverse mix of dwelling types, with above-average rates of outright home ownership
+Brooklyn displays a diverse mix of dwelling types

-The latest Census evaluation in Brooklyn showed that 53.3% of dwellings were houses, with the remaining 46.6% being other types such as semi-detached properties, apartments, and 'other' dwellings.
-In contrast, Melbourne metro had no recorded houses or other dwellings at the time of this data.
-Home ownership in Brooklyn stood at 21.3%, with mortgaged dwellings at 38.0% and rented dwellings at 40.7%.
-The median monthly mortgage repayment was $2,068, aligning with Melbourne metro's average, while the median weekly rent was $391.
-Nationally, Brooklyn's mortgage repayments were higher than the Australian average of $1,863, and rents exceeded the national figure of $375.
+Brooklyn's dwelling structure, as per the latest Census, consisted of 53.3% houses and 46.6% other dwellings including semi-detached homes, apartments, and 'other' dwellings.
+Home ownership in Brooklyn stood at 21.3%, with 38.0% of dwellings mortgaged and 40.7% rented.
+The median monthly mortgage repayment was $2,068, and the median weekly rent was $391.
+Nationally, Brooklyn's mortgage repayments were significantly higher than the Australian average of $1,863, while rents exceeded the national figure of $375.

 Frequently Asked Questions - Housing